Ten Basic Spices Every Cook Should Have on Hand

 The onion needs no introduction.
 It is after all, the oldest edible source known to mankind.
 We’re familiar with it since it’s quite ubiquitous in many cuisines—Indian, Asian, Mediterranean, Mexican and Continental, to mention just a few.
-It is quite indispensible in curries, stir-fries, soups, stuffing, pastes, and sauces and can be used as garnish or a condiment.
-Its strong robust flavor and characteristic pungency helps to complement and enhance flavor of foods.
-Its versatility is far reaching: toss thinly sliced onion in a salad for that extra kick, add it to sandwiches, sauté chopped onion in stir-fry for added flavor, simmer it in soup to add sweetness and blend it in sauces and condiments to add excitement, or caramelize it to release the burst of flavor.
+It is quite indispensable in curries, stir-fries, soups, stuffing, pastes, and sauces and can be used as a garnish or a condiment.
+Its strong robust flavor and characteristic pungency help to complement and enhance the flavor of foods.
+Its versatility is far-reaching: toss thinly-sliced onion in a salad for that extra kick, add it to sandwiches, sauté chopped onion in stir-fry for added flavor, simmer it in soup to add sweetness and blend it in sauces and condiments to add excitement, or caramelize it to release the burst of flavor.

 Culinary prowess aside, onion also exerts strong health benefits—even more reason to include it in your diet.
 Onion is naturally high in antioxidants, quercetin and chromium (helps to maintain proper hormonal balance) and low in fat and calories.
 Eating approximately two teaspoons of onion a day may significantly lower the risk of prostate cancer, according to a study from the National Cancer Institute.
 Another study conducted in the Fred Hutchinson Cancer Research Institute reveals that onion increases a key enzyme for removing toxins in the blood cells of healthy women.
 Quercetin exerts anti-carcinogenic, anti-inflammatory and anti-diabetic properties and is quite a fat blaster too.